iva2k/amuse/README.md

 TODO: Ideas revolve around 'space' being voicing split and 'space space' being word split, but it should be tried out.

 Note duration can be ommited if next note is the same, but sometimes it is more clear to show each note duration for better clarity.

+Notes and Chords are made distinguishable by requiring full Chord notation ("M" for Major, "m" for minor).
+Chords and notes can have octave number attached to it.

+Notes (without octave, when needed, default octave 4 is used):
+C C#/Db D D#/Eb E F F#/Gb G G#/Ab A A#/Bb B

+Notes with Octave:
+C5 C6 etc.

+Chords (octave sets root note)
+CM_5 C#m_4 etc.

+Chord Inversions
+TODO
+(One idea is to add "-i", "-ii" or such for 1st/2nd inversions)

 For 'Verse' and 'Chorus' commands, measure lines contain chords, not notes.
 Durations are set for whole measure if one cord is given.
 If two or more chords are given per line, the measure time will be automatically divided between the chords.
 If different time division is needed, use the above duration notations.